 by Kathryn Freeman on December 18, 2014 in

 "The people walking in darkness have seen a great light."
 Isaiah 9:2

 Just as the wise men were led by a bright star, we too are led by the Light.
 We are no longer in darkness, but we live in a world surrounded by suffering, famine, sickness, hurt and chaos.
 During the holiday season, we focus on the gift of Christ to a dying and dark world, but this gift keeps giving and growing because we are Christ's messengers sent to bring hope and light into a broken world.

 Before the baby was laid in the manager, the entire world was shrouded in darkness.
-We are/p>/blockquote>/em>... [continue]
+We are thankful for the the light of the world who came to take away darkness, sin... [continue]

 Political leaders still need to address immigration issues

 by Gus Reyes on December 11, 2014 in christian life commission